hanseaston/personal-website/content/projects/MultiThreadedSearchEngine.md

 showInProjects: true
 ---

-Built a search engine that allows users to look up keywords in a local file database.
-Used C to implement file system crawler and word indexer.
-Used C++ to implement word query processor.
-Converted the index file into architecture-neutral form to store in disk Created server-side listening socket to handle client’s HTTP requests.
+I constructed a search engine that allows users to look up keywords in a local file database.
+I used C to implement the file system crawler and word indexer.
+In C++, I implemented the word query processor.
+Finally, I converted the index file into an architecture-neutral form to store on disk and created a server-side listening socket to handle clients' HTTP requests.